MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

     public static int ODD = 0;

-also adding both fields to the theme code.
+Also adding both fields to the theme code.

 The colors added to the DarkTheme Constructor: